playframework/playframework/templates/README.md

 you can run them.

 There is a `syncTemplates` command that will build the templates and keep them in sync with the sources as they change.
-The most convenvient way to use this is to use triggered
+The most convenient way to use this is to use triggered
 execution:

     sbt ~syncTemplates